iamjameswalters/iamjameswalters.github.io/content/linux-grandpa-2.md

 I also went as far as to register this laptop on some list of registered Linux machines I found out there on the web.
 The home page would list how many registered Linux computers they were tracking.
 Of course, this was hardly scientific, it was entirely opt-in and who knows who had actually heard of it?
 I had discovered it through a badge in someone's forum signature containing their "ID number".

-Alas, I'm afraid the name and URL of this site have long passed from Linux Grandpa's memory.
+Alas, I'm afraid the name and URL of this site have long ago passed from Linux Grandpa's memory.

 ## On the Perils of Dual Booting